Tuesday, September 7, 2021

 But that’s not all.
 Push notifications can also drive interaction with community or peer connections.
-Take an app like Depop, for example, which lets you know when someone you follow adds a new item so you can swoop in and buy it before it’s too late.
+Take apps like Depop or Vinted, for example, which let you know when someone you follow adds a new item so you can swoop in and buy it before it’s too late.
 It doesn’t have to be directly related to selling either, it just has to nudge you onto the platform to take a look.

 Sure, websites can try to do the same thing with emails and newsletters.
 But emails don’t have the same immediacy — you need to log into your inbox to see it, but a push notification appears instantly on your phone screen.